Am0rphous/Awesome/README.md

 ````powershell
 sudo apt-get install redshift-gtk
 ````
-- [Safe Eyes](https://github.com/slgobinath/SafeEyes) - Protect your eyes from eye strain using this simple and beautiful, yet extensible break reminder.
   #### Themes
   - [18 Best GTK Themes for Ubuntu and other Linux Distributions](https://itsfoss.com/best-gtk-themes)
   - [25 Best Icon Themes For Ubuntu and Other Linux](https://itsfoss.com/best-icon-themes-ubuntu-16-04)